 There is currently a global shortage of test kits and chemical reagents for testing for COVID-19.
 And Colombia must compete with other countries.
 As a result, there can be testing shortages and extended wait times for test results.

 By the end of July 2020, testing issues are much improved in Colombia, as Colombia started to do over 30,000 tests per day with over 100 labs.

 COVID-19 Testing Types

-The first type of test, RT-PCR is a molecular test that is considered the gold standard and is used by Colombia.
+The first type of test, RT-PCR is a molecular test that is considered the gold standard and is used by Colombia for most of its tests.
 PT-PCR stands for reverse transcriptase polymerase chain reaction test, which tries to find genetic sequences of the virus by deploying primers – chemicals or reagents which are added to test if a reaction occurs – that attach to the targeted genetic sequences.

 However, PCR tests are far more complex to develop and manufacture with an acute global shortage of quality testing equipment and reagents.
 Also, PCR tests must be done in a lab and most PCR tests can take a few hours to a few days.
 The RT-PCR test is the only type of test used in Colombia for reported COVID-19 testing statistics.